How can we help you today?

 Server=mySQLServer;Database=database_name;User Id=dbuser;Password=password;

-When enabled, session information is no longer stored locally and is stored in the tables created on the database you defined.
+When enabled, session information is no longer stored locally on disk, and is stored in the tables created on the database you defined.

 There is no need to manage this database, entries are automatically added and removed as needed by the connected MyWorkDrive servers.